Skip to content

 Leonardo's Vitruvian Man

 Modern Society Is Built on Common Understandings of What Is True, Based on Facts, Critical Thought, and Rational Debate.
-Trump Is Slowly Destroying This Foundation.
+Trump Is Slowly Degrading This Foundation.

 There are innumerable reasons each of which independently of the others are sufficient cause to vote for Joe Biden (or Brittany Spears or Donald Duck or an empty soup can or anyone other than Donald Trump).
 Mary Trump, his cousin and a clinical psychologist, diagnosed her Uncle as a sociopath.
 The dude is bad to bone, lacking any redeeming qualities whatsoever (unless you dig Mussolini poses).
 But in the chaotic miasma that is the Trump Administration, I fear we are losing sight of a paramount reason to ship him back to Florida.
-Trump is profoundly, uniquely, unprecedentedly damaging to the humanity because he has systematically destroyed the acceptance of truth, of facts.
-Four years has put a big dent in the fabric of American society and democracy.
-Another four years of Trump’s incessant lying is a threat to modern society.
+Trump is profoundly, uniquely, unprecedentedly damaging to humanity because he has taught millions that everyone is lying, everyone is corrupt except Trump himself.
+And, most importantly, that what is a fact and what is true and what is not is UNKNOWABLE except by the word of their new god.

 Through mid-January, Trump is estimated to have made over 20,000 false or misleading comments during the first year and a half of his term.
 Yes, I know that’s a silly number – Trump lies so often and frequently does so in half-baked fragments, the exact size and shape of his epic mountain of dishonesty will never be known.
 And reasonable people can differ about what is a lie, what is an exaggeration, and what is true.
 But it is my contention that Trump lies more than any other President by a wide margin.
 If you don’t believe this is true, if you think that I am lying about Trump’s lies, this post and this blog are not for you.
 Try here.